philippbosch/django-sirtrevor/README.rst

     Defaults to ``attachments``

 ``SIRTREVOR_UPLOAD_PATH``
     Specify where to upload images to within media path (not configurable via widget kwargs).
     Defaults to ``attachments``

 ``SIRTREVOR_ATTACHMENT_RESIZE``
-    Specify a module that has a resizeattachment method this will be run before saving the image. (not configurable via widget kwargs).
+    Specify a module that has a `resizeattachment` method this will be run before saving the image. (not configurable via widget kwargs).
     Defaults to ``attachments``

 Resizing Images
 ---------------

-You can resize your upload images by implementing a ``resizeattachemnt()`` method in a module specified by ``SIRTREVOR_ATTACHMENT_RESIZE``.
+You can resize your upload images by implementing a ``resizeattachment()`` method in a module specified by ``SIRTREVOR_ATTACHMENT_RESIZE``.
 The first argument will be the file object and the method must return a SimpleUploadFile object.

-Example implemnted in utils.py in an app called core.
-Setting set to: `core.utils`.
+Example implemented in utils.py in an app called core.
+Setting set to:
+`core.utils`.

 ``
 from PIL import Image